Page updated January 2020

 - The duration, nature, scope, and conduct of any hearing is within the sole discretion of the committee.

 - Hearings are held in conjunction with the regularly scheduled business meetings of the National Association.
 Hearings may also be scheduled outside of the regularly scheduled NAR business meetings using video conferencing services.
-NAR’s Association and MLS Governance Team will advise the parties of the date, time, location and procedures for the hearing.
+NAR’s Member Experience Team will advise the parties of the date, time, location and procedures for the hearing.

-- All filings or other documents required under this procedure which are not filed within the time limits prescribed herein may be accepted at the discretion of the chair of the hearing panel.
+- All filings or other documents required under this procedure which are not filed within the time limits prescribed herein will constitute a waiver of the right to use those filings or other documents at the hearing, unless the other party agrees to allow the filing or other documents.

 - Hearings are not “legal” proceedings or “trials” and are not subject to the customary rules applicable to judicial proceedings such as rules of evidence or cross examination of the other associations’ presenters.